octimot/StoryToolkitAI/INSTALLATION.md

 ## Running the non-standalone tool

-If you haven't downloaded the app in a binary format, simply activate the virtual environment and run the app.py file.
+If you haven't downloaded the app in a binary format, simply activate the virtual environment and start the tool:

 ### On windows:

     venv\Scripts\activate.bat
-    py StoryToolkitAI-dev\app.py
+    py StoryToolkitAI-dev\storytoolkitai

 ### On Mac OS:

     source venv/bin/activate
-    python StoryToolkitAI-dev/app.py
+    python StoryToolkitAI-dev/storytoolkitai

 A simple GUI with a mind-bending mid-2000s inspired design should appear on the screen.
 Don't worry, that's intentional: